hawkrives/junqi/doc/Objeq-Reference.md

     lastName == 'Beck' and phoneNumber select phoneNumber

 ### Grouper Step
 A 'Group By' is used to group the Working Set into independent groups that will be operated upon atomically by any subsequent groupings, sorts, or aggregations.
+Example:

     group by lastName

+Results can be grouped both by primitive values and objects (or arrays), but if a primitive value is not used, junqi will have to decorate that object or array with a grouping identifier.

+Groups may be nested by separating each grouping with a comma (,):

+    group by lastName, firstName aggregate count

+or

+    group lastName, firstName := count

+This query will first group a set by lastName, and then sub-group by firstName.
+The `count` aggregate will be applied to the most granular group, which in this case is firstName within lastName.
+So if there are any people with exactly the same name, the result will be greater than 1.
+You could simplify this query down to a single-depth group by using an expression:

+    group lastName + ':' firstName := count

 ### Collator Step
 An 'Order By' is used to sort the Working Set based on a list of provided sort criteria.
 This Query sorts the results by the lastName Property in Ascending Order followed by the firstName property in Descending Order, returning a generated set of Arrays as the Result Set.